CyberMiles/blog/content/post/20190625-CMT-staking-tutorial-en.md

 ---
-title: "How to use the CyberMiles App Staking to get Block Awards"
+title: "How to use the CyberMiles App Staking to get Block Award"
 date: 2019-06-25T15:00:23+08:00
 draft: false
 tags: ["staking","CMT"]